 🛠 Windows Fix

-Windows Folder Access Denied – Complete Fix Guide
+Windows Folder Access Denied – Complete Fix Guide (Step-by-Step)

-This is a common issue and is usually easy to fix.
+The good news is that this is a very common issue and is usually easy to fix once you understand what’s causing it.

 What This Error Means

-This is a built-in security feature.
+ℹ️ This is a built-in security feature — not a system failure.

 Why This Happens